fusioncharts/fusionexport-cli/README.md

 ### FusionExport Installation

-You will need to download the **FusionExport** installer from [here](https://www.fusioncharts.com/dev/exporting-charts/using-fusionexport/installation/install-fusionexport-desktop.html).
+Download **FusionExport** installer from [here](https://www.fusioncharts.com/dev/exporting-charts/using-fusionexport/installation/install-fusionexport-desktop.html).

 Primary functionalities those can be performed on the screen are:
   1. Service Start
   2. Service Stop
   3. Service Restart

-Logging of the various operation can be viewed in the below panel.
+Log various operation and view in the log panel.
-Some additional information like host, port and PID of the service can be viewed.
+View additional information like host, port and PID of the service.

-Logs can be saved by session as well as cleared when needed.
+Save and clear logs as per requirement.

 ### FusionExport CLI Installation